shenshutao/blog/_posts/2017-09-30-text-preparation.md

 (tf table)

 #### - Frequent Word List
-- With frequency‐based TDM, a list of words and their frequencies in the corpus can be generated.
+- With frequency‐based DTM(document-term matrix), a list of words and their frequencies in the corpus can be generated.
 - Sorted by frequency, can give us a rough idea of what the corpus is about.
 - Word Cloud is a nice visualization tool.
 <img src="{{ site.baseurl }}/img/textmining/wordcloud01.png" alt="wc01" style="width: 500px;"/>